tatimblin/morris-jekyll/_posts/2017-3-5-logo_dogshirt.markdown

 img: "new_heart_dogcloth.png"
 price: "17"
 ---
-A puupt shirt with Morris iconic graphic.
+A cute dog T-shirt with Morris iconic graphic.